colinmorris/colinmorris.github.com/_posts/2017-03-14-weird-pop-songs.markdown

     verse verse chorus bridge chorus

-The song is only 3 minutes 21 seconds<a id="cite3" href="#footnote3">***</a>, but Girls Aloud make us wait a minute and 10 seconds before they get to the chorus.
+The song is only 3 minutes 21 seconds<a id="cite3" href="#footnote3">***</a>, but Girls Aloud make us wait a minute and 10 seconds before they introduce the chorus.
 For comparison, I measured the time of chorus onset for a few randomly chosen pop songs of about the same length:

 - Ke$ha - Tik Tok: 0:33/3:19
 - Sia - Chandelier: 0:35/3:36